Regression Under Human Assistance: Experiments on Real Data

-\item[(ii)] \textbf{Stare-H:} It consists of $\sim$$400$ retinal images.
+We experiment with one dataset for content moderation and three datasets for medical diagnosis, which are publicly available~\cite{hateoffensive,decenciere_feedback_2014,hoover2000locating}.
+More specifically: \begin{itemize} \item[(i)] \textbf{Hatespeech: } It consists of $\sim 400$ retinal images.
 Each image is given a score by one single expert, on a five point scale, which measures the severity of a retinal hemorrhage.

 \item[(iii)] \textbf{Stare-D:} It contains the same set of images from Stare-H. However, in this dataset, each image is given a score by a single expert, on a six point scale, which measures the severity of the Drusen disease.